iter-tools/iter-tools/API.md

 startsWith(1, [1, 2, 3]); // true
 ```

-Note: If `source` is a string you should instead use [startsWithSubseq](#startswithsubseq).
+Note: If `source` is a string you should instead use [startsWithSeq](#startswithseq).
 A warning will be emitted if you do not.

 ### asyncStartsWith